-I am currently the treasurer of Crail Community Partnership and Crail Preservation Society.
+I am currently the treasurer of Crail Community Partnership.
+Retired Chartered Accountant primarily residing in Crail.

 My role is to sign up & encourage new members & ensure we keep them updated with all the latest information and work of CCP.
 I'm am vice-secretary of Crail Community Council & play an active part in Crail Parish Church, including editing the Karail Magazine.
 By being part of CCP I hope to create a better future for all and being a trainee teacher I hope to make Crail more attractive to youngsters.

 I am a member of Crail Community Council, and an Editor of 'Crail Matters'.
 My wife and I have lived in Crail for 12 years.
 I have a background in Forensic Psychology with a strong interest in community engagement.